brunoklein99/ml-washington-notes/README.md

 ### 1.3.6 Recommendations from known user/item features

 * Each movie and user have a vector on which each element describer their likes or characteristics (action, romance, drama).
 Can take similarity between vectors

+### 1.3.7 Combining features and discovered topics

+* Discovered topics from matrix factorization capture **group of users** who behave similarly
+1. Women from Seattle who teach and have a baby

+* Combine to mitigate cold-start problem
+1. Ratings for a new user from features only
+2. As more information about user is discovered, matrix factorization topics become more relevant